generic-backupy/generic-backupy-api/README.md

 ```
 DJANGO_SETTINGS_MODULE=genericbackupy.settings.development;PYTHONUNBUFFERED=1
 ```
-where the DJANGO_SETTINGS_MODULE is specified
+where the DJANGO_SETTINGS_MODULE is specified.
+Also add the option `--no-input` to the option field, to prevent a stop if you restart the session, without django deleted the test-database.
+With this option, it will automatically delete the test database on start.

 ## Translations
 ### Create/Update lang file